 The fourth meeting of the All Party Parliamentary Group (APPG) for Axial Spondyloarthritis took place virtually on 15 July.
 Chaired by Derek Thomas MP with the help of Dale Webb from NASS, the meeting was arranged especially to discuss the provision of rheumatology and physiotherapy services during the pandemic and beyond.

 In preparation for the meeting, two surveys were conducted: the first was sent to health professionals to seek their views on the issue, and the second was sent to those who subscribe to NASS e-news.
-Read a summary of the top line results here.
+A summary of the topline results will be published in the autumn edition of AS News, our members magazine.

 On the night we were delighted to be joined by a variety of high quality speakers: Fran Reid (NASS member), Dr Dale Webb (CEO, NASS), Dr Helen Marzo Ortega (Chair, British Society for Spondyloarthritis), Sue Brown (CEO, Arthritis and Musculoskeletal Alliance) and Andrew Bennett (National Clinical Director MSK Conditions, NHS England and Improvement).